ypmori/Google_Analytics_Prediction/README.md

 - https://www.kaggle.com/c/ga-customer-revenue-prediction/data

 - The retailer has data over an observational period (Aug2016 - Apr2018), and they wish to predict total purchase(s) by these visitors in a future window (May2018 - Oct2018).
-A model will be trained

 ### 5. Business Impact of Work: